 The Glacier Bay Boat Tour includes lunch, a National Park Service Park Ranger on board providing interpretation, and a full day of epic scenery.

 We had not even left Bartlett Cove when we saw our first humpbacks.
-It was a rainy, dreary grey morning and we were surrounded by humpbacks including one that breached right when we got on the boat.
+It was a rainy, dreary grey morning, and we were surrounded by humpbacks, including one that breached right when we got on the boat.

 Epic whale watching to start the day!

-There are 2 levels on the boat making it easy to find a comfortable place to sit.
+There are 2 levels on the boat, making it easy to find a comfortable place to sit.
 Both areas have wide windows so you can look out from the comfort of a plush chair and warm heater.

 The ship's captain was great and slowed down so we could get photos and pointed out plenty of wildlife along the way.
-The crew found the Orca Whale and Coastal Brown Bear that we saw during our trip.
+The crew found the Orca Whale and the Coastal Brown Bear that we saw during our trip.

-We highly recommend dressing in many layers including a winter hat, scarf, and gloves.
+We highly recommend dressing in many layers, including a winter hat, scarf, and gloves.
 The wind coming off the glaciers is quite cold.
 Did I mention that on this cruise, you take a high-speed catamaran

-The weather is ever-changing and you will want to be prepared for a bit of everything.
+The weather is ever-changing, and you will want to be prepared for a bit of everything.

 We used them to take so many photos and videos they didn’t make it through the boat tour.
 We were not going to have that happen on our Glacier Bay boat tour.

-Multiple people on the boat had to charge their camera batteries after they ran them so low taking tons of photos.
+Multiple people on the boat had to charge their camera batteries after they ran them so low, taking tons of photos.
 Make sure to come prepared with extra memory cards and batteries.

 Wildlife Seen on the Glacier Bay Boat Tour